Would you trust your 7-year-old with a credit card? Maybe you should.

 There’s no industry-wide standard for the minimum age of an authorized user.
-Some parents have reported receiving cards for their children as young as 7 years old, while others note that they’ve been able to order cards without even being asked for the birth date of their authorized users.
+Some parents have reported receiving cards for their children as young as 7 years old.
 On the other hand, American Express requires authorized users to be at least 15 years of age.

 How old should an authorized user be?